 14-day isolation is required from most passengers entering Ireland, both foreigners, and residents.

-Starting on November 29, visitors from RED or GREY countries will also have the option of taking a test (post-arrival) on Day 5 of quarantine, upon which the negative results will release the passenger from the remainder of the isolation.
+Visitors and returning citizens from abroad can take a PCR test on Day 5 of quarantine, upon which the negative results will release the passenger from the remainder of the isolation.

 COVID-19 Health Requirements While in Ireland